Last Updated on by

 A bruised nail usually heals on its own within six months.
 If it’s really painful, see a podiatrist who can drain fluid from under the nail.
 Also, if it’s a chronic problem, a sports podiatrist could help you determine if toe-lifting and toegripping are to blame, in which case an orthotic may be a fix.

-Blisters: To pop or not pop, this is a much, much debated topic among athletes, podiatrists, dermatologists, you name it.
+Blisters are probably one of the most common runner’s feet issues.
+To pop or not pop the blisters?
+This is a much, much debated topic among athletes, podiatrists, dermatologists, you name it.
 So my professional suggestion is, when in doubt: ask your doctor.
 Popping a blister does indeed often relieve the pain of the blister, however, it opens the skin up to possible infection…and even more pain.
 Case in point: I popped a gnarly, quarter sized blister after the 2011 Spartan Super and couldn’t walk for days after that.
+It was a hard learned lesson.
 You don’t want to do that.

 And if they do say something…challenge them to a race.
 A real long one.